thegreenwebfoundation/co2.js/CONTRIBUTING.md

 - You pull request will be reviewed by a maintainer from Green Web Foundation.
 - After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

+After a pull request is merged, you will be added to the project as a contributor.
+A maintainer will update the `.all-contributorsrc` file for this project to include your profile which will then add it to the list of contributors shown in this project's readme.

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/thegreenwebfoundation/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.